Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Whole-body control

 where the decision variables $\boldsymbol{X} = [\boldsymbol{\ddot{q}}, \boldsymbol{\lambda},\boldsymbol{\tau}]^T$ are generalized accelerations, external forces, and joint torques, respectively. $M, C, G$ are the spatial inertia matrix, bias terms (\textit{i.e.}, centrifugal and Coriolis forces), and the gravity term, respectively. $J$ is the Jacobian, and $S$ is the selection matrix.
 Given the selection of decision variables $\boldsymbol{X}$ above,~(\ref{eq:equation-of-motion}) becomes linear, which enables the WBC to be computed in real time.

-For a humanoid robot with a floating base, the rank of $S$ is smaller than the dimension of the generalized position $\boldsymbol{q}$.
-This implies that the humanoid system is underactuated; it requires physical contact with the environment to maintain balance and achieve mobility and manipulation tasks.
+In a humanoid robot with a floating base, the rank of $S$ is smaller than the dimension of the generalized position $\boldsymbol{q}$, meaning the system is underactuated.
+This requires physical contact with the environment to achieve balance, mobility, and manipulation.
 The contact constraint is described using contact Jacobian $J_c$:

-These underactuated and contact-constrained dynamics (\ref{eq:equation-of-motion}), (\ref{eq:contact_constraint}) represent the main ingredients in solving the WBC for humanoid robots.
+These underactuated and contact-constrained dynamics (\ref{eq:equation-of-motion}), (\ref{eq:contact_constraint}) represent the main components for solving the WBC for humanoid robots.